-The release voting takes place on the Apache Kyuubi (Incubating) developers list (the (P)PMC is voting).
+The release voting takes place on the Apache Kyuubi developers list.

-- If possible, attach a draft of the release notes with the email. - Recommend represent voting closing time in UTC format. - Make sure the email is in text format and the links are correct
+- If possible, attach a draft of the release notes with the email. - Recommend represent voting closing time in UTC format. - Make sure the email is in text format and the links are correct.

-Note: you can generate the voting mail content for dev ML automatically via invoke the build/release/script/dev_kyuubi_vote.sh script.
+Note: you can generate the voting mail content for dev ML automatically via invoke the build/release/script/dev\kyuubi\vote.sh script.

-Once the vote is done, you should also send out a summary email with the totals, with a subject that looks something like [VOTE][RESULT]....
+Once the vote is done, you should also send out a summary email with the totals, with a subject that looks something like [VOTE][RESULT] Release Apache Kyuubi ...